The Race to Respond

 FIRST ON THE SCENE IN A DISASTER ZONE, IN A DAY OF PHYSICAL AND MENTAL CHALLENGES

-Freeing a 2 tonne Land Rover from the mud, wading through water-logged drains, tying a stretcher together with your shoelaces - all are challenges you could face in The Race to Respond.
+Constructing a river crossing, wading through water-logged drains, tying a stretcher together with your shoelaces - all are challenges you could face in The Race to Respond.
 But just like a real emergency, we can't tell you exactly what you'll encounter, so you'll have to be on your toes.
 What we can tell you is that it will push to your limits and bring out the very best in you and your team.

 Read our full Terms & Conditions for participation.